Warm Up and Flexibility

 Below are some guidelines that may be helpful in maintaining a regular routine and understanding the difference between the two:

-This is a low intensity movement performed for 5-10 minutes prior to exercise emulating actual movements of the sport or exercise to follow.
-For example, a runner might perform light jogging in place, jumping jacks or walking lunges.
+1. Active warm-up This is a low-intensity movement performed for 5-10 minutes prior to exercise emulating actual movements of the sport or exercise to follow.
+For example, a runner might perform light jogging in place, jumping jacks, or walking lunges.

-This includes external heat sources such as a heating pads, ultrasound and whirlpools usually applied to an area of stiffness or soreness with the goal of improving tissue pliability prior to manual or instrument assisted (Graston technique) soft tissue mobilization or massage.
+2. Passive warm-up This includes external heat sources such as heating pads, ultrasound and whirlpools usually applied to an area of stiffness or soreness with the goal of improving tissue pliability prior to manual or instrument-assisted (Graston technique) soft tissue mobilization or massage.

 Flexibility is defined as “the intrinsic property of body tissues which determines the range of motion achievable without injury at a joint or series of joints”.
-A proper stretching routine following warm up and exercise further increases overall performance and decreases risk of injury.
+A proper stretching routine following warm-up and exercise further increases overall performance and decreases the risk of injury.
 Ideally stretching should follow the guidelines below: